rosxnb/viton/README.md

 Building a *Character Preserving Virtual Try-On System* using deep learning.
 The project is initiated as college project work.

+A [web app](https://github.com/rosxnb/try-on-system) is developed where users can give image input to the model using a web browser and FastAPI connects this model to frontend.

 ### Resources